collabdotcloud/docs.collab.cloud/docs/admin/report-to-chain.md

 ### UIDs vs. E-Mails

 To update a user either its `uid` or `emailAddress` needs to be given.
-(Otherwise the row is ignored) To set it as managed by some other user, one of `managerUid` or `managerEmail` needs to be given, otherwise it is understood as not managed by anyone.
+(Otherwise, the row is ignored) To set it as managed by some other user, one of `managerUid` or `managerEmail` needs to be given, otherwise it is understood as not managed by anyone.

-It is best practise to also supply both if the UID and E-Mail are known.
+It is best-practise to also supply both if the UID and E-Mail are known.

 It is much quicker to update the Report-to Chain with a CSV that includes UIDs.
 However, it is perfectly possible to update the Report-to Chain only with E-Mail addresses, but it will take longer.
 This is because we have to perform a look-up for every missing E-mail address.

-Therefore we suggest to export and download the CSV for the full Report-to Chain after a successful update.
+Therefore we suggest exporting and downloading the CSV for the full Report-to Chain after a successful update.
 It will include all UIDs and E-mail for all the users and you can edit said

 ### CSV Example